 SEO Tip #1.
 Internal Linking

-At a recent INBOUND conference, one speaker claimed that the single most important thing you can do to improve your SEO is to add links on your landing pages to the other pages on your website.
+At INBOUND 2018, one speaker claimed that the most important thing you can do to improve your SEO is add links on your landing pages to the other pages on your website.
 Simple, huh?
 Unbelievably so.

 Providing a good internal link structure can help users and search engine crawlers navigate to all the great content on your site, and help to naturally funnel users towards your conversion pages.